geogugal/quickmapr/README.Rmd

 - `i()`: identify features
 - `f()`: returns to extent of originally created map

+A function for pulling in basemaps (aerials or topo-quads) from the USGS National Map is currently in development.

 Example data are available via:

 - `data(lake)`